Roboy/roboy_dialog/docs/user_manual/2_configuration.rst

     - ``ibm`` (uses IBM Bluemix, requires Internet connection, user & pass configured below)
     - ``emotions`` (requires ``roboy_face`` ROS package)
     - ``udp`` (sends packets on the port configure below)
-    - ``telegram`` (requires Internet connection and a prepared telegram bot, see `Installation`_ for more information.
+    - ``telegram`` (requires Internet connection and a prepared telegram bot, see :ref:`Installation` for more information.
 For the standard usecase, telegram should be set as both, in- and output.)

 Example IO config::